 The Register of Parks and Gardens of Special Historic Interest in England was established in 1983 and currently identifies over 1,650 sites of national importance.

-From town gardens and public parks to country estates, such places are an important, distinctive and much cherished part of our inheritance, and we have a duty to care for them.
+From town gardens and public parks to country estates, such places are an important, distinctive and much-cherished part of our inheritance, and we must care for them.

 As the days grow shorter and the leaves get crispier, here are some of the best parks and gardens to visit this Autumn.

 Birkenhead Park, Merseyside

 Designed by Joseph Paxton, Edward Kemp and architects Lewis Hornblower and John Robertson, Birkenhead Park opened in April 1847 in response to declining health conditions during the Industrial Revolution.

 It was the first park to be created through an act of Parliament and using public funds and was the inspiration for New York’s Central Park.

 Westonbirt Arboretum, Gloucestershire

 An arboretum is a botanical collection made up exclusively of trees.